hubotio/hubot/docs/scripting.md

 The most important and most common metadata key is `id`.
 Every Listener should be given a unique name (options.id; defaults to 'unknown').
 Names should be scoped by module (e.g. 'my-module.my-listener').
 These names allow other scripts to directly address individual listeners and extend them with additional functionality like authorization and rate limiting.

 Additional extensions may define and handle additional metadata keys.
+For more information, see the [Middleware section](#middleware).

 Returning to an earlier example:
 ```coffeescript